-Part of what makes Moodle so great are the plugin systems and the community who creates the plugins.
-Moodle takes a different approach to plugins.
+Part of what makes Moodle so great are the plugin systems and the community who creates them.
 If you find a plugin that you would like to be added to your site, open a Support ticket and ask!

 Before You Begin